Towards Porting Operating Systems with Program Synthesis: and Language Definition

 \mypara{Programs} A program is a sequence of calls to instructions.
 We need judgments of the form $\typenv \tholds \itinst$ for a single instruction and also $\typenv \tholds \itinsts$ for the sequence, shown in \autoref{fig:tr_casp_type_mach}.
 There are two cases for a single instruction because of a minor glitch in formulation: because the overbar notation means ``one or more'', there are two cases in the syntax for instructions, one for zero operands and one for one or more operands; we need typing rules for both cases.
 Meanwhile the type entered into $\tenv$ for a zero-operand instruction is unit to unit, not {\eps} to unit, to avoid needing an additional form for types just for this case.
 (Notice that a one-operand instruction may not have type unit to unit because unit is not allowed as an instruction operand, so the type is not ambiguous.)
 These rules let us write a judgment for a program, which has the form $\machine \tholds \program$ and means that the program is well typed relative to the machine.

-\mypara{Soundness} Note that even though we do not check certain things statically, the type system remains sound: we include the necessary checks and failure states in the semantics so that evaluation does not get stuck.
+\mypara{Soundness} Our type system is sound: we include the necessary checks and failure states in the semantics so that evaluation does not get stuck, even though some properties are not statically checked.